 Jan Michelsen, Ogletree, Deakins, Nash, Smoak & Stewart, P.C., Indianapolis, counsels and defends management in various labor and employment law matters.
 Her areas of expertise include employment discrimination litigation, EEOC charges and complaints, sexual harassment, the ADEA, the ADA, the FMLA, WARN, in federal and state courts and before regulatory agencies.
 She also counsels in the area of employment contract disputes, employee privacy issues, social media and Web 2.0, electronic communications, wage and hour issues, wrongful discharge claims, and other state tort claims, such as defamation.
 Prior to her legal career, Jan directed communications, strategic planning, and marketing functions as Director of Business Development at Indiana University Medical Center.

 About our Law Tips blogger:

-Nancy Hurley, Law Tips blogger, has long-standing connections with Indiana lawyers.
+Nancy Hurley has long-standing connections with Indiana lawyers.
 She was formerly a member of the ISBA and IBF staffs for over 30 years.
 Nancy’s latest lifestyle venture is with ICLEF.
 We are utilizing her exceptional writing and interviewing skills while exploring how her Indiana-lawyer background fits with ICLEF’s needs.
 When she isn’t ferreting out new topics for Law Tips, her work can be found in our Speaker Spotlight blogs, postings on the ICLEF Facebook and Twitter pages, and other places her legal experience lends itself.